entando/entando-core/README.md

 2. **admin-console**, includes tools to manage administrative core features and WCMS functionality
 3. **portal-ui**, provides tools to create interactive web portal UI/UX

-The Entando platform (actual version **v4.3.1**) project includes also the following Github projects:
+The Entando platform **v4.3.1** project includes also the following Github projects:

 * **entando-components**: https://github.com/entando/entando-components.
 Entando platform relies on a number of components or extensions that add functionality not included with the standard Entando platform.
-There are various types of components.
-These could extend the functionality of Entando engine, admin-console and portal-ui (apps components), or extend the functionality of the Entando engine, and admin-console (plugins components), or extend the functionality of portal-ui (bundles components).
+There are two types of components: Plugins and Bundles.
+Plugins extend the functionality of Entando engine, admin-console and portal-ui; Bundles extend the functionality of portal-ui.

 * **entando-archetypes**: https://github.com/entando/entando-archetypes.
-Entando archetypes project provides samples to kickstart your standard/basic Entando portal development and components.
+Entando archetypes project provides samples to kickstart your basic Entando application development and components.

 * **entando-ux-packages**: https://github.com/entando/entando-ux-packages.
 Entando ux-packages are modules capable to implement a range of specific customizations.

-See the [WIKI](https://github.com/entando/entando-core/wiki) pages for more information and operational details of the project.
+See the [WIKI](https://github.com/entando/entando-core/wiki) pages for more project's information details.
 At the moment, the wiki pages are:

 * [Getting Started](https://github.com/entando/entando-core/wiki/Getting-Started) page describes step-by-step instructions for preparing your system for installation, and for installing a single Entando instance.
 * [How It Works](https://github.com/entando/entando-core/wiki/How-iT-Works) page provides contents and architectural design to understand the Entando platform and its components.